 We anticipate that, by aligning the 070 termination charge to that of mobile numbers, this will remove the incentive for domestic and international fraud.
 It should also clear the way for retail telecoms providers to price 070 and mobile calls similarly, which should, in turn, reduce the potential for consumer harm through ‘bill shock’.
 Further, providers may start including 070 numbers in inclusive call packages, together with mobile calls.

 RAG believes that this is a fundamental mistake.
-Fixing prices so that calls to 070 numbers cost a similar amount to calls to other numbers beginning 07 will reduce the incentive to criminals, but it does not address the root cause of the original problem: that customers believe that dialling an 070 number will call somebody’s mobile phone.
+Fixing termination rates so that calls to 070 numbers cost a similar amount to calls to other numbers beginning 07 will reduce the incentive to criminals, but it does not address the root cause of the original problem: that customers believe that dialling an 070 number will call somebody’s mobile phone.
 As a consequence, the public will continue to be at risk of being deceived.

 Furthermore, there are legitimate uses of the 070 number range, and genuine business models that rely on the income generated by a relatively high call cost.
 The strongest example is the extent to which NHS hospitals receive an income from calls made to telephones placed alongside a patient’s bed.
 Simply reducing the price of calls made to 070 numbers used in hospitals risks eliminating the revenues that currently subsidize hospitals.
 It also undermines the business case for providing these telephones, which are used on a sporadic basis.
 As a consequence, hospital patients that rely upon a fixed-line phone by their bed – who are most likely to be elderly – may lose an important source of communication with their family and friends.

 Rather than introducing price caps, we believe the best solution is for Ofcom to end confusion in the minds of customers by changing its dialling plan so that the so-called ‘personal’ 070 numbers begin with a different series of digits, so they bear no similarity to the 07 numbers that everyone associates with mobile phones.
+This will undermine the business model of those few providers who deliberately profit from that confusion.

 The RAG Response in Detail